kroumeliotis/fine-tuning-gpt3.5-llama2-for-product-reviews/README.md

-# Fine-Tuning GPT-3.5 and LLama 2 for Product Reviews
+# LLMs in eCommerce: A Comparative Analysis of GPT and LLaMA Models in Product Review Evaluation

 **Description**:  This opensource software provides support for the scientific documentation presented in the research article entitled "Fine-Tuning Large Language Models (LLM): A Comparative Study of GPT-3.5 and LLama 2 for Enhanced E-commerce Review Satisfaction Analysis" that has been published in "" academic journal.